 Key features of this development include:

-- 213 residential units, including semi-detached townhouses and apartments
+- 213 residential units, featuring semi-detached townhouses and apartments.

-- New roads and public reserves for improved connectivity
+- New roads and public reserves to improve connectivity and access.

-- Potential local amenities like shops and quality bus services
+- Potential for local amenities, including shops and enhanced bus services.

-With resource consent already granted, the project is set to invigorate the area, drawing investment and community engagement.
+With resource consent secured, this project promises to invigorate the area, attracting investment and fostering community development.

-As Grenada Village evolves, you'll find new opportunities for living, working, and enjoying suburban life.
+As Grenada Village evolves, residents will find new opportunities for living, working, and thriving in a growing suburban landscape.

 Frequently Asked Questions